hiltmon/hiltmon.com/source/_posts/2013-11-09-textmate-2-basics.markdown

 categories: TextMate
 ---

+{% img right /images/textmate.png 128 128 %}

-I have been using TextMate for years as my primary programmer's editor, but it turns out that I only use a subset of its amazing features.
+I have been using [TextMate](http://macromates.com) for years as my primary programmer's editor, but it turns out that I only use a subset of its amazing features.
 I've been speaking with users of other awesome programmer's editors and they wanted to know what it is in TextMate that I love so much and keeps me using it.

 So here are the basic parts of TextMate 2 that I use regularly.
 Maybe you can divine some tips from it.

 <span class="light">Note that it all starts with the fact that TextMate 2 is the most Mac-like of programmer's editors.
 It uses all of the standard Apple keystrokes and text features so that I do not have to know another set.
-I'll assume you know the platform keys and features and move on to the TextMate ones straight away.</span>
+I'll assume you know the platform keys and features and move on to the TextMate features straight away.</span>

 ## Bundles